Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Empirical Evaluation

-Figure~\ref{fig:epidemic_total_runtime} shows the runtime for the epidemic example for (Approximate) Foreplan, ALP and XADD Symbolic Value Iteration for up to 22 persons and Figure~\ref{fig:epidemic_total_runtime_appendix} in Appendix~\ref{appendix:evaluation} shows the runtimes for up to 164 persons, both with a time limit of two hours.
-XADD Symbolic Value Iteration exceeds the time limit after eight persons, ALP after 15 persons.
-Foreplan runs after 21 persons and Approximate Foreplan after 164 persons out of memory.
-For eight persons, Foreplan is $100$ times faster than XADD Symbolic Value Iteration.
-Approximate Foreplan is even $10.000$ times faster, which are four orders of magnitude.
-For 15 persons, Foreplan is more than six times faster than ALP and Approximate Foreplan is more than $8.576$ times faster than ALP.
-For 21 persons, Approximate Foreplan is more than $4.963$ times faster than Foreplan.
-Thus, when using a symbolic solver, we can only solve the epidemic example for up to eight persons.
+Figure~\ref{fig:epidemic_total_runtime} shows the runtime for the epidemic example for (Approximate) Foreplan, ALP and XADD Symbolic VI for up to 191 persons with a time limit of two hours.
+XADD Symbolic VI exceeds the time limit after ten persons, ALP after 15 persons.
+Foreplan times out after 20 persons and Approximate Foreplan after 191 persons.
+For ten persons, Foreplan is $91$ times faster than XADD Symbolic VI.
+Approximate Foreplan is even $14.000$ times faster, which are four orders of magnitude.
+For 15 persons, Foreplan is more than four times faster than ALP and Approximate Foreplan is more than $4.217$ times faster than ALP.
+For 20 persons, Approximate Foreplan is more than $4.077$ times faster than Foreplan.
+Thus, when using a symbolic solver, we can only solve the epidemic example for up to ten persons.
 With a factored and approximate approach, we can go up to 15 persons.
-In contrast, when using Foreplan, we can solve the epidemic example even for 21 persons and with Approximate Foreplan we can go further to 164 persons, which is ten times more than what ALP can solve.
-While Foreplan appears to be rising exponentially in the number of persons in Figure~\ref{fig:epidemic_total_runtime}, we note that by Theorem~\ref{theorem:foreplan-complexity} it is polynomial in the number of persons, which can be seen in Figure~\ref{fig:epidemic_total_runtime_appendix} in Appendix~\ref{appendix:evaluation}.
-Overall, (Approximate) Foreplan achieves a speedup of several orders of magnitude and is able to compute policies for significantly more persons within the same time and memory limits.
+In contrast, when using Foreplan, we can solve the epidemic example even for 20 persons and with Approximate Foreplan we can go further to 191 persons, which is ten times more than what ALP can solve.

+We also run the four algorithms on a fully connected SysAdmin example with a timeout of two hours.
+XADD Symbolic VI times out after eleven computers and ALP after 12.
+With Foreplan, we can go up to 64 computers and with Approximate Foreplan even up to 94 computers.
+At eleven computers, Foreplan is more than $44.413$ times faster than XADD Symbolic VI and Approximate Foreplan is even more than $69.944$ times faster.
+At 12 computers, Foreplan is more than $8.359$ times faster than ALP and Approximate Foreplan even more than $16.173$ times.
+For 64 computers, Approximate Foreplan is more than $696$ times faster than Foreplan.
+In Appendix~\ref{appendix:evaluation}, we present the runtime figure.

+For the BoxWorld example, we use three cities and set a time limit of 15 hours.
+XADD Symbolic VI times out after two boxes and trains.
+ALP and Foreplan time out after nine boxes and trains.
+Approximate Foreplan manages to go up to 30 boxes and trains.
+At two boxes and trains, Foreplan is more than $83.227$ times faster than XADD Symbolic VI and Approximate Foreplan even more than $137.502$ times.
+At nine boxes and trains, Foreplan is more than three times faster than ALP and Approximate Foreplan is even more than $33.136$ times faster than ALP.
+In Appendix~\ref{appendix:evaluation}, we present the runtime figure.